hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 - Low-cost storage as an additional storage tier in the data fabric cluster for storing file data that is less frequently accessed ("warm" data) in an erasure-coded volume.
 - 3rd party cloud object storage as an additional storage tier in the data fabric cluster to store file data that is rarely accessed or archived ("cold" data).

-In this way, valuable on-premise storage resources can be used for more active or "hot" file data and applications, while "warm" and/or "cold" file data can be retained at minimum cost for compliance, historical, or other business reasons.
+In this way, valuable on-premise storage resources can be used for more active or "hot" file data and applications, while "warm" and/or "cold" file data can be retained at minimal cost for compliance, historical, or other business reasons.
 HPE Ezmeral Data Fabric provides consistent and simplified access to and management of the data.

 ### [](#advantages-of-using-object-store)Advantages of using Object Store